wp-plugins/nextgen-gallery-search-galleries/readme.txt

 For instance: **int** will find **int**ernet, but also w**int**er, ballpo**int**, sa**int**s etc.

 Please note: this plugin requires NextGEN Gallery installed.

-If you have any questions, suggestions, ideas or feedback, please email me at koen@bythewww.com

 = Key features: =
 1. Find galleries easily!